At Blair Peach Primary School promoting British Values is part of our broad and balanced whole school curriculum and SMSC.

 School Mission Statement

-"A nurturing environment where we all learn and aspire together.
-To be the best we can."
+"A nurturing environment where we all learn and

 Our school values aim to equip pupils with the knowledge, skills and attitudes they need to grow up and develop as citizens of our diverse community and country.
 Our values also provide a basis for engaging children with British values, which have been by the government as ‘democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’